 Point Claude Code, Codex, OpenCode, any agent, at a Runner's folder.
 It writes and runs the code; UrlyUp serves every change at your secure URL.
-No build step, no deploy, no config, and it drops right into a Claude Design workflow.
+No build step, no deploy, no config, and it drops right into a Open Design workflow.

-UrlyUp speaks MCP: connect Claude Code or Claude Design and let them create, deploy, version and roll back your Runners, and push updates straight to your site, right from the chat.
+UrlyUp speaks MCP: connect Claude Code or Open Design and let them create, deploy, version and roll back your Runners, and push updates straight to your site, right from the chat.
 No dashboards, no clicking.

 Point any MCP-capable AI at UrlyUp.
 Locally, Claude Code manages the Runners on your Mac: list, deploy from a git repo, update to a new version, roll back, tail logs.
-In the cloud, Claude Design pushes updates to your live site through a scoped, revocable token, so your platform key never leaves the server.
+In the cloud, Open Design pushes updates to your live site through a scoped, revocable token, so your platform key never leaves the server.
 Standards-based Model Context Protocol, so it works with the tools you already use.

 Ask an AI for a website and it's live on your own public URL in seconds.
 Grow into databases, container stacks and compliance-grade setups without ever switching tools.